Undergraduate study in Computer Science

 - Software engineering

-Studying the Bachelor of Advanced Science (Honours) (BAdvSci(Hons)) specialising in Computer science, from 2019
+The Bachelor of Advanced Science (Honours) (BAdvSci(Hons)) specialising in Computer science, from 2019

 Computer Science is growing in complexity as technology itself becomes more complex, and as computers (and computational processes) become an intrinsic component in a growing number of academic and professional spheres.
-The Computer Science specialisation is designed to accommodate the growing need for both deeper and broader understanding of computers.
+The Computer Science specialisation is designed to accommodate the increasing need for both deeper and broader understanding of computers.
 It will appeal to you if you’re interested in building knowledge or capacity, or if you’re keen to work in interdisciplinary areas.

-As a BAdvSci(Hons) Computer Science student you’ll take six compulsory courses that cover the core areas of software development, computer systems and theory of computing.
+In your first year you’ll take six compulsory courses that cover the core areas of software development, computer systems and theory of computing.
 As you move into your second and third year you’ll explore one of these areas in more depth, and you’ll take two advanced research courses that will prepare you to complete a research component in your final year.

 Structuring your programme in Computer Science